peconia/microbit-space-invaders/README.md

 Make sure the microbit is connected via USB and has been flashed with the code in mbit.py.

 Start the game by running `python3 main_game.py`

+Tilt the microbit to move the player space ship left and right, and shoot with the B button.
+Careful not to run out of ammo!

 Stop the game with `Ctrl+C`